bnetkin34/MathFinal/README.md

 # Math Final Project
 This is the final math project for AP Calculus AB.
+Give us an A Ms. Perng plz.